Max Sirena

-Massimiliano "Max" Sirena (born 4 December 1971 in Rimini) is an Italian sailor who has competed in multiple America's Cups.
+Massimiliano "Max" Sirena (born 4 December 1971) is an Italian sailor who has competed in multiple America's Cups.

 Biography

 Sirena sailed with Luna Rossa Challenge in their 2000, 2003 and 2007 Louis Vuitton Cup campaigns as a mid-bowman.
 Sirena was the wing mast manager for Oracle Racing when they won the 2010 America's Cup.

 Sirena skippered Luna Rossa Challenge in the 2013 Louis Vuitton Cup.
 The team won the 2011 Extreme Sailing Series.
 After Luna Rossa withdrew from the 2017 America's Cup, Sirena joined Team New Zealand in a management role.